-Philip Brandes • over 8 years ago
+Philip Brandes • almost 9 years ago

 Forget about end-user technology on land lines unless it is free.
 People will not buy some little box that hooks up to your phone or computer that prevents these calls.
 Been there, done that without success (remember the Telezapper?).